fontysjeffrey/convai-narrative-memory-poc/ARCHITECTURE.md

 - **Filtered search**: Can combine vector similarity with metadata filters (e.g., "find similar memories from last month")
 - **Payload storage**: Stores the original text and metadata alongside the vectors
 - **Fast retrieval**: Optimized for sub-second search even with millions of vectors

-**Why not a traditional database?** Traditional databases excel at exact matching ("find where name = 'John'") but struggle with semantic similarity.
-Qdrant is purpose-built for "find memories that mean something similar to this query."

 ### 4. Resonance Worker